 - Changes in behaviour, such as irritability, anger and frustration

-The wider effects of noise pollution in construction includes structural damage to buildings, decreased property value, loss of productivity and social impacts such as sickness.
+The wider effects of construction site noise pollution include structural damage to buildings, decreased property value, loss of productivity and social impacts such as sickness.

-- Provide workers with hearing protection devices (HPDs)
+- Providing workers with hearing protection devices (HPDs)

-Ensure that your construction workers are protected at work with hearing protection.
-It is important to find a solution that is comfortable, safe, and that employees have adequate training on the need for hearing protection.
+Ensuring that construction workers are protected at work with hearing protection.
+It is important to find a comfortable, safe solution and that employees have adequate training on hearing protection.

-If possible, you must take care to use a quieter process or equipment in construction.
-While new, quieter equipment could cost more due to quieter cooling fans or better gear meshing, it may be cheaper than the medical costs associated with the hearing loss of your construction workers.
+Where possible, care must be taken to use a quieter process or equipment during construction to help noise pollution control on construction sites.
+While new, quieter equipment could cost more due to quieter cooling fans or better quality gear meshing, it may be cheaper than the medical costs associated with the hearing loss of construction workers.

 Newer equipment is less worn and therefore should generate less noise.
-Worn bearings create vibration and noise, so you might think about replacing these, for example.
+For example, worn bearings create vibration and noise, so these could be replaced.

-Your machinery is your investment and your capital.
-Maintaining and modifying your existing equipment increases its life and can make it quieter to use.
-For example, you could retrofit your machinery with dampers, mufflers or fans, and keep parts lubricated.
-Most importantly, do not remove your noise or vibration reduction attachments, such as mufflers, covers, anti-vibration mounts and vibration isolators except during maintenance or replacement.
+Machinery is an investment and capital.
+Maintaining and modifying existing equipment extends its life and can make it quieter to use.
+For example, machinery could be retrofitted with dampers, mufflers or fans, and parts could be kept lubricated.
+Most importantly, removal of noise or vibration reduction attachments, such as mufflers, covers, anti-vibration mounts and vibration isolators should be avoided except during maintenance or replacement.

-- Place noisy equipment away from workers and residents
+- Placing noisy equipment away from workers and residents

-Carefully plan shifts and construction work.
-For example, you could rotate workers and jobs to reduce exposure time to high construction site noise levels.
+Carefully planning shifts and construction work, such as rotating workers and jobs could reduce exposure time to high construction site noise pollution levels.

-You may shelter your noisy machinery or equipment using temporary barriers, to shield workers or bystanders from the noise pollution in construction.
+Sheltering noisy machinery or equipment using temporary barriers may help to shield workers or bystanders from sources of noise pollution on construction sites.

-So, while noise pollution in the construction industry is a high risk for noise-related ill health, there are many ways to prevent the full impact of construction site noise levels to workers and bystanders, particularly if you stick with industrial noise control regulations.
+So, while construction site noise pollution can be a high risk for noise-related ill health, there are many ways to prevent the full impact of construction site noise levels on workers and bystanders, particularly if industrial noise control regulations are adhered to.

-GMT Rubber offers many solutions for anti-vibration that can be used to help reduce noise pollution, including anti-vibration mounts, to improve the life of your machinery.
-Read our step-by-step guide to choosing anti-vibration mounts or contact one of our experienced engineers to discuss an anti-vibration solution to help meet the requirements of your machinery today.
+GMT Rubber offers many solutions for anti-vibration that can be used to help reduce construction site noise pollution, including anti-vibration mounts and improving the life of your machinery.
+Read our step-by-step guide to choosing anti-vibration mounts, or contact one of our experienced engineers to discuss an anti-vibration solution to help meet the requirements of your machinery today.